lclem/lia/src/part1/NormalForms.lagda.md

 In this section we explore a simplification procedure which exploits the DNF structure.

 We will implement three kinds of simplifications.
-The first two are based on the fact that a propositional variable should appear at most once in a clause:
+The first two are based on the fact that a propositional variable should appear at most once in a clause, and the third one is based on comparing different clauses for subsumption:

 1) If a literal appears multiple times in a clause, then its repeated occurrences can be removed.
 2) If a literal appears positively and negatively in a clause, then the clause is unsatisfiable and can be removed.

-The third one is based on the fact that the same clause should appear at most once in a !ref(DNF):

-3) If a clause appears multiple times, then its repeated occurrences can be removed.
+3) A clause can be removed if a logically "weaker" clause is already in the DNF.

 ### Case 1: Repeated literals